Campus Divestment Resolutions in the USA

 Cumulative Results

-- A total of 157 BDS measures have been considered – 97 were defeated (62%), including those vetoed by student government presidents or repealed.
+- A total of 182 BDS measures have been considered, and 104 were defeated (57%), including those vetoed or repealed by student government presidents.

-- Those votes were limited to a total of 76 schools, less than 2% of America’s 4,298 four-year colleges.
+- Those votes were limited to 85 schools, less than 2% of America’s 4,298 four-year colleges.
 (The California Community College Association is counted as one college, and the UC Student Association, which has no power and represents no individual schools, is excluded, as were five graduate student programs).

-- A total of 50 schools have approved a BDS resolution in the last 18 years, which represents about 1% of universities (excluding those vetoed).*
+- A total of 61 schools have approved a BDS resolution, representing about 1% of universities (excluding those vetoed).*

-- Only 6 schools (Michigan Dearborn, Northwestern, UC San Diego, UC Irvine, UC Riverside, and UC Davis) have passed BDS more than once.
+- Only nine schools (University of Michigan Dearborn, Northwestern, UC San Diego, UC Irvine, UC Riverside, UCLA, and UC Davis, UC Berkeley, and the University of Minnesota) have passed BDS more than once.

 - In 2019, Brown became the first Ivy League school to pass a divestment resolution.